Enshrouded Survivor Build Guide (Update 8 / Forging the Path)

 From the wider Ranger branch:

 • Bow Master for the bow path, or Sneak Attack and Backstab for the dagger path.
 Survivor is built on a Ranger trunk; you still need the basic damage scaling.
+With the tighter point budget, take only the early multipliers on the bow path and stop, because the deep bow capstones return less after Update 8 than the stamina nodes they would cost you.

 • Critical Strike Chance nodes wherever they appear.
 Crits matter more on Survivor because your damage budget is smaller.